mastercomfig/mastercomfig/docs/customization/modules.md

     On Linux and macOS, AMD cards will do a slow full clear when anti-aliasing is enabled!

 !!! warning
+    On Linux, enabling may cause rendering errors with Wayland.

+!!! warning
     On Windows, enabling MSAA may increase input latency on non-exclusive fullscreen modes.

 * **CPU usage:** none